 This might not seem like the most important of features, but depending on the person and the activity, the point of access on the pack may be more or less important.

 Most packs are going to come built with top access.
 Most bags in general are designed to be accessed from the top.
 To make the most of a top access pack, store the items that aren’t going to be needed until later in the trip at the bottom, making the most frequently used items more readily accessible.

 A few packs are designed to be accessed from the front of the bag instead of the top.
 Typically the design features a front flap that zippers open and closed in a U shape.
 This can be handy for accessing the majority of your internal gear at once.

-Bottom access – Some bags will come with bottom access capabilities.
+Some bags will come with bottom access capabilities.
 This is usually in addition to front or top access, rather than the only point of access.

-Side access – Like bottom access bags, the side access point is an additional access point rather than the main.
+Like bottom access bags, the side access point is an additional access point rather than the main.

-Both daypacks and overnight packs will frequently come with a feature specifically designed to help the hiker maintain proper hydration.
+Both daypacks and overnight hiking backpacks will frequently come with a feature specifically designed to help the hiker maintain proper hydration.
 Some packs will come with an internal storage sleeve for keeping a water reservoir.

 Sleeping Bag Compartment

 Although daypacks are not intended for overnight use, sometimes people can get caught in unpredictable weather and end up needing to extend their stay.
 That’s why many daypacks will come equipped with a sleeping bag compartment.

-Sizing Your Pack
+Sizing Your Hiking Backpack

 Another important feature of the pack to keep in mind is how well it fits you.
 A pack that you can’t carry comfortable is not a pack that will serve you well.
 There are several areas that you have to size appropriately on your pack: torso, shoulders, and waist.
 Most of the weight of the pack is going to be supported by the waist and shoulders so the fit is important.